 The discount rate is the annualized yield at the 19 year point on the Merill Lynch AA-rated corporate bond yield curve which has been chosen to meet the requirements of IAS 19, and with consideration of the duration of the Employer's liabilities.
 This is consistent with the approach used at the last accounting date.
 The Retail Prices Index (RPI) increase assumption is set based on the difference between conventional gilt yields and index-linked gilt yields at the accounting date using data published by the Bank of England (BoE), specifically the 19 year point on the BoE market implied inflation curve.
-The RPI assumption is therefore 3.2% p.a.
+The RPI assumption is therefore 3.3% p.a.
 This is consistent with the approach used at the last accounting date.
-As future pension increases are expected to be based on the Consumer Prices Index (CPI) rather than RPI, we have made a further assumption about CPI which is that it will be 0.8% p.a. below RPI i.e. 2.4% p.a.
-We believe that this is a reasonable estimate for the future differences in indices, based on the different calculation methods used.
+As future pension increases are expected to be based on the Consumer Prices Index (CPI) rather than RPI, we have made a further assumption about CPI which is that it will be 0.9% p.a. below RPI i.e. 2.4% p.a.
+This is a slightly higher differential than last year.
+We believe that this is a reasonable estimate for the future differences in indices, based on the different calculation methods and recent independent forecasts.

-Projected Pension Expense for the year to 31 March 2016
+Projected Pension Expense for the year to 31 March 2017